mmick66/CalendarView/README.md

 #### Manual

-The files needed to be included are in the **CalendarView** subfolder of this project.
+Just the files from the **CalendarView/** subfolder to your project.

 # Setup